Pelvic Organ Prolapse

 There is more than one type of pelvic organ prolapse, including:

-- Uterine prolapse – Uterus drops down into the vagina.
+- Uterine prolapse – The uterus drops down into the vagina

 - Rectocele – Known as posterior wall prolapse, the rectum drops down and bulges into the vagina.